 9.4 If the Supplier has not received payment within 14 days after the due date, and without prejudice to any other rights and remedies of the Supplier, then interest shall accrue on a daily basis on such due amounts at an annual rate equal to 8% over the then current base lending rate of the Supplier’s bankers in the UK from time to time, commencing on the due date and continuing until fully paid, whether before or after judgment.

 9.5 All amounts and fees stated or referred to in this agreement:

-9.6 The Supplier shall be entitled to increase the Subscription Fees, the fees payable in respect of the Additional User Subscriptions purchased pursuant to clause 6, the Support Fees payable pursuant to clause 4.3 and/or the Set Up Fees at the start of each Renewal Period upon 90 days’ prior notice to the Customer and your Order shall be deemed to have been amended accordingly.
+9.6 The Supplier shall be entitled to increase the Subscription Fees, the fees payable in respect of the Additional User Subscriptions purchased pursuant to clause 3.4, the Support Fees payable pursuant to clause 4.3 and/or the Set Up Fees at the start of each Renewal Period upon 90 days’ prior notice to the Customer and the Order Form shall be deemed to have been amended accordingly.

 10. Intellectual Property Rights

 10.1 The Customer acknowledges that all Intellectual Property Rights in the Services and the Documentation belong and shall belong to the Supplier or the relevant third-party owners (as the case may be), and the Customer shall have no rights in or to the Services and the Documentation other than the right to use them in accordance with this agreement.